 HDA’s Hope Building Program acts as a bridge between men and women leading lives in recovery and finding gainful, meaningful employment in the community.
-In its first year alone, six of our program’s trainees have gone on to be hired full-time.
+Through the first two years of our program, nearly half of our program’s trainees have gone on to be hired full-time or have completed college programs.
 Their current jobs range from construction work to maintenance and peer support.

-We want to see our trainees working in our mountain communities – or in any community they choose to live – in a wide array of jobs that give them an opportunity to earn a living wage, fulfill their life’s goals and ambitions, and provide for their families.
-At the same time, they will be making our entire region stronger by adding skilled labor to its workforce, and more importantly, they will have a much greater chance at sustaining a life in recovery.
+We want to see our trainees working in our mountain communities – or in any community they choose to live – in a wide array of jobs that give them an opportunity to earn a living wage, fulfill their life’s goals and ambitions, and provide for themselves and their families.
+At the same time, they will be making our entire region stronger by adding skilled labor to its workforce, and more importantly, they will have a much greater chance of remaining in recovery.

 Hope Building trainees are doing so much more than improving their own lives – they are building new, affordable homes for middle-income families.
 These families fall just outside the HUD income limits for our income-based Homeownership Program.
 The homes our trainees build give these families a chance to build greater financial stability and more opportunities for themselves and others in East Kentucky.